AdobeDocs/document-services/src/pages/apis/pdf-services/get-pdf-properties.md

             // Build PDF Properties options to include page level properties and set them into the operation PDFPropertiesOptions pdfPropertiesOptions = PDFPropertiesOptions.PDFPropertiesOptionsBuilder()
                 .includePageLevelProperties(true)
                 .build();
             pdfPropertiesOperation.setOptions(pdfPropertiesOptions);

-            // Execute the operation.
+            // Execute the operation ang get properties of the PDF in PDFProperties object.
             PDFProperties result = pdfPropertiesOperation.execute(executionContext);

-            // Fetch the requisite properties of the specified PDF.
+            // Get properties of the PDF
             LOGGER.info("The Page level properties of the PDF: {}", result.getDocument().getPageCount());
             LOGGER.info("The Fonts used in the PDF: ");
             for(Font font: result.getDocument().getFonts()) {
                 LOGGER.info(font.getName());